tiy-q1-ror-chs-2015/Team-1/README.md

 ### Solr

 **IMPORTANT:** This project depends on Solr for search functionality.
 Solr must be running in the background for the site to operate properly.
-(Solr requires a local installation of the Java Runtime Environment.)
+(Solr requires a local installation of the Java Development Kit (JDK).)

 **To turn on Solr** open up a separate console tab and run `bundle exec rake sunspot:solr:run`.
 Leave Solr running as long as you are using the site.